 Kalshi promo code CBSSPORTS: Get $10 cash bonus for Patriots vs. Seahawks picks in 2026 NFL Big Game on Sunday

 The New England Patriots and Seattle Seahawks will meet in the NFL Big Game on Sunday, and the latest Kalshi promo code CBSSPORTS gives new users a $10 cash bonus after $10 in trades.
 Kickoff is set for 6:30 p.m.
-ET at Levi's Stadium, and there are plenty of trading markets at Kalshi, including the game's outcome, halftime show, and celebrities in attendance.
+ET at Levi's Stadium, and there are plenty of trading markets at Kalshi, including the game's outcome, halftime show, most receiving yards, whether the Seahawks will again attempt a pass at the one-yard-line, and celebrities in attendance.
 Claim your Kalshi promo code here:

 How to claim the Kalshi promo code CBSSPORTS